MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Prerequisites

-Starting in Visual Studio 2019 version 16.1, IntelliCode is available as a built-in feature if you install a [supported workload](#supported-workloads)).
+Starting in Visual Studio 2019 version 16.1, IntelliCode is available as a built-in feature if you install a [supported workload](#supported-workloads).
 If you're using a prior version of Visual Studio, the [IntelliCode extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCode) is supported on:

 - Visual Studio 2019, or,
 - Visual Studio 2017 version 15.8 and later (all editions)